This information will help you get ready to leave the hospital after your gynecologic surgery or procedure.

 - Your stomach makes sounds showing that your bowels are working as they normally do.
 You don’t need to have a bowel movement (poop) before you’re discharged (released from the hospital).

-- You are able to eat solid food.
+- You’re able to eat solid food.
 It may take several weeks for your appetite to be the same as it was before your surgery.
-However, you must be able to eat some solid foods before you leave the hospital.
+You must be able to eat some solid foods before you leave the hospital.

-- You are not in too much pain.
-You should expect to have some discomfort after surgery, but you will get pain medication.
-It should make you comfortable enough to recover at home.
+- You’re not in too much pain.
+You may have some discomfort after surgery, but your healthcare provider will prescribe you pain medication to help.
+The medication should make you comfortable enough to recover at home.

-- You are able to get up and walk.
-Some people may need to see a physical therapist to help with their recovery.
+- You’re able to get up and walk.
+Some people may need to see a physical therapist (PT) to help with their recovery.
 Others may need to go to a rehabilitation facility or nursing home setting.

 Getting Ready to Leave the Hospital

-You will be told in advance what day you are likely to be discharged from the hospital.
-Most patients are discharged by 11:00 am.
+Your healthcare provider will let you know what day you’re likely to be discharged from the hospital.
+Most people are discharged by

 Your incisions (surgical cuts) may be closed with staples.
-If you go home before they are removed, your doctor or nurse will tell you when to make an appointment to have them taken out.
+If you go home before the staples are removed, your healthcare provider will tell you when to make an appointment to have them taken out.

 Some people may go home with:

-- A Foley® catheter to drain urine from the bladder
+- A Foley® catheter (a thin, flexible tube) to drain urine (pee) from their bladder

 - An open wound

-- An ostomy, or an opening made in the wall of the abdomen to drain urine or stool (feces)
+- An ostomy (opening made in the wall of their abdomen to drain urine or stool)

-If you will go home with any of these, your nurse will teach you and your caregiver how to care for them.
-If you need any supplies, he or she will order them for you.
+If you go home with any of these, your nurse will teach you how to care for them.
+If you need any supplies, your healthcare provider will order them for you.
 A visiting nurse may come to your home, if needed.
-Your doctor will tell you when the drain or catheter will be removed.
-A staff member from your doctor’s office will make you an appointment for their removal before you are discharged from the hospital.

-You will get prescriptions, instructions on how to care for your incisions, and phone numbers where you can reach your doctor or nurse.
-Please keep these numbers in a safe place.
+You’ll get a prescription for medication, instructions on how to care for your incisions, and phone numbers where you can reach your healthcare provider.
+Please keep this information in a safe place.